araavp/instacart-delivery-slot-finder/README.md

 13. Open up the downloaded script in Script Editor and click the Run Button (3rd Button on the top)
 14. Make sure your volume is on because the script will give a sound notification once a delivery slot becomes available

 # How the Script Works
 1. Opens a new window with Instacart and refreshes it around every 30 seconds
 2. Checks to see if a delivery slot is available
 3. If it is available, it will send a desktop notification with sound and/or an email if you had selected the option

 Make sure to quickly checkout because slots will be filled out very fast.
+These workers risk their lives and are often not paid well, so please remember to tip well!

 # Inspiration